/*

 Unspoken Faith is No Longer an Option

-However, this interconnectedness also presents significant cybersecurity challenges.
+This interconnectedness presents significant cybersecurity challenges.
 A single breach within the ecosystem can have cascading effects, impacting multiple organizations and potentially crippling entire supply chains.

 The Era of Blind Trust is Over